ShadowZarina/Programming-Notes/CIS 1201/Midterms/Libraries.md

 ```

 ### <ctype.h>: Character Classification
-- Used to test or convert individual characters.
+- Used to test or convert individual characters. <br>

-= tolower / toupper: Converts a character to lowercase or uppercase.
+= tolower / toupper: Converts a character to lowercase or uppercase. <br>

-= isdigit: Checks if a character is 0-9.
+= isdigit: Checks if a character is 0-9. <br>

-= isalpha: Checks if a character is a letter (a-z, A-Z).
+= isalpha: Checks if a character is a letter (a-z, A-Z).<br>

-= isalnum: Checks if a character is alphanumeric (letter or digit).
+= isalnum: Checks if a character is alphanumeric (letter or digit).<br>

-= islower / isupper: Checks the casing of a letter.
+= islower / isupper: Checks the casing of a letter.<br>

 ```
 char c = 'a';